Protecting quantum spin coherence of nanodiamonds in living cells: Introduction

 Spin coherence in bulk diamond is mainly affected by surrounding electronic impurities (P1 centers) and nuclear spins (natural abundance of $^{13}$C isotope).
 The spin reservoir can be eliminated by using isotopically engineered high-purity type IIa diamond \cite{Bala09_NM}.
 In order to mitigate the influence of any residual impurities, pulsed dynamical decoupling has been widely exploited to prolong spin coherence time \cite{Lange_Sci_2010,Nay_PRB_2011,Knowl14}.
-Its excellent performance when applied to NVs in bulk diamond is a result of the quasi-static characteristics of the spin reservoir in bulk diamond and the high available microwave power.
-Unfortunately, these two factors may not be satisfied for NV centers in nanodiamonds, which are required for sensing applications \emph{in vivo}.
-NVs contained within nanodiamonds typically exhibit poor spin coherence time, which has been attributed to nanodiamond surface spin noise and electric charge noise that include prominent high frequency components.
-Preserving the coherence of NVs in nanodiamonds becomes even more problematic when they are located in biological environments which presents additional noise sources.
-The microwave power available to decouple NVs within living cells can be limited by the large distance between microwave antenna and nanodiamond, and the damaging effects that microwave absorption may have on biological tissue.
-Therefore, the development of an energy efficient strategy to prolong coherence time of NVs in nanodiamond under the constraint of limited microwave power represents a significant challenge for efficient quantum sensing protocols for biology and nanomedicine \cite{Bala14,Mcgui11,Kucsko_Nature_2013,Sage_Nature_2013,Wu2016,Kurizki}.
+Its excellent performance when applied to N-$V$s in bulk diamond is a result of the quasi-static characteristics of the spin reservoir in bulk diamond and the high available microwave power.
+Unfortunately, these two factors may not be satisfied for N-$V$ centers in nanodiamonds, which are required for sensing applications \emph{in vivo}.
+N-$V$s contained within nanodiamonds typically exhibit poor spin coherence time, which has been attributed to nanodiamond surface spin noise and electric charge noise that include prominent high frequency components.
+Preserving the coherence of N-$V$s in nanodiamonds becomes even more problematic when they are located in biological environments which presents additional noise sources.
+The microwave power available to decouple N-$V$s within living cells can be limited by the large distance between microwave antenna and nanodiamond, and the damaging effects that microwave absorption may have on biological tissue.
+Therefore, the development of an energy efficient strategy to prolong coherence time of N-$V$s in nanodiamond under the constraint of limited microwave power represents a significant challenge for efficient quantum sensing protocols for biology and nanomedicine \cite{Bala14,Mcgui11,Kucsko_Nature_2013,Sage_Nature_2013,Wu2016,Kurizki}.